Two young women - separated in time, connected in the tragedy of the circumstances of their deaths.

 Half a century later, Asmund Laerdal turns the face of the Unknown woman from the Seine into the template for a groundbreaking invention: Resusci Anne.
 Also known as Rescue Annie, Resusci Anne is the first standardized resuscitation manikin used to teach and train cardiopulmonary resuscitation (CPR) worldwide.

 »Annie, are you okay?
 Are you okay, Annie?«

 »A line I read on the Internet hits me hard.«

-A Russian travel blogger, Instagram influencer, and aspiring doctor is found murdered in her travel suitcase in July 2019.
-For a short time, her tragic fate becomes a viral topic worldwide, which leads to a doubling of her followers on Instagram post mortem.
-When the investigation reveals that the girl had financed her luxurious lifestyle with a double life as an escort, the dead 24-year-old comes under heavy criticism in the Russian media.
-In one of Russia’s highest-rated talk show, the Instagram posts of the murdered are examined for alleged connections.
+In July 2019, the murder of a Russian travel blogger and aspiring doctor shook the media.
+The young woman's lifeless body is found in her travel suitcase.
+For a short time, her fate is a viral topic worldwide, leading postmortem to a doubling of her followers on Instagram.
+When it is revealed in the course of the investigation that the young woman has financed her luxurious lifestyle with a double life as an escort, the 24-year-old comes under heavy criticism in the Russian media.
+In one of the Russian talk shows with the highest ratings, countless of the total 651 Instagram posts are examined for alleged connections.

 What happens in the fragmentary synchronicity and blending of these two narratives?

 A suitcase, a found body, the mask, flowers, Instagram followers - fragments that swirl around and can hardly be grasped.

 The anachronistic montage of both narratives makes both identities fluid and merge into a single mythical and allegorical corpus.